top of page

 How soon after my loss should I sign up?

 While you can sign up for this program any time following your loss, it may be best to give yourself at least a month to move through the initial shock.
 Individual sessions could be very beneficial during this time.
-These groups are also appropriate for those who are a few years post loss, as secondary losses exacerbate grief.
+This program also appropriate for those who are a few years post loss, as secondary losses exacerbate grief.

 Some Topics We Cover: